07shriyab/Airbnb/README.md

 We can see that most reviews range from 0 to 5 reviews per month across all prices.
 However, the data shows the number of reviews across any month.
 It has been evidently seen that at $175, there are 25 reviews per month which are the highest compared to other prices.
 This shows that reviews are important when setting prices because they will lead to more attractions as the customers have a better understanding of how the properties and the stay are.

 The ``reviews_per_month`` are more situated around the prices below $10000.
-This means that the reviews_per_month may be requested more by the hosts/owners to boost their popularity or reduce seeking guests’ suspicions.
+This means that the ``reviews_per_month`` may be requested more by the hosts/owners to boost their popularity or reduce seeking guests’ suspicions.
 This is because they may be more convinced to book the apartment if they read about the experiences of the previous guest and do not fully associate  the low price with a low-quality property.

 **Sentiment Analysis**

-In the comments, which is a free form text column in the reviews.csv, there were instances where these values are not strictly in English only.
+In ``comments``, which is a free form text column in the reviews.csv, there were instances where these values are not strictly in English only.

 However, we didn’t adjust it and looked more at the English comments as this language barrier was just a minor issue.
 The NLTK is a go-to package in Python to obtain a numerical sentiment value of positive, negative and compound(combined) of any given English text.

 ![](Images/sentimentanalysistextblobdataframe.png)

-The comments from above for each listing were analysed using Textblob sentiment analysis models.
+The ``comments`` from above for each listing were analysed using Textblob sentiment analysis models.
 This method assigns a score between -1 and 1 to each review and the scores are averaged across each listing.

 This is the first 10000 comments that were analysed.
 We can see that there are more positive comments as demonstrated below.